 Except for a confirmed diagnosis of schizophrenia, determination may not be based on diagnosis alone.
 The actual ability to drive safely and effectively should not be determined solely by diagnosis but instead by an evaluation focused on function and relevant history.

 Waiting Period

 Minimum — 6 months symptom free if a brief reactive psychosis or schizophreniform disorder Minimum — 1 year symptom free if any other psychotic disorder

-NOTE: If more than one waiting period applies (because of multiple conditions or other comorbid diseases), examine the driver for certification after the completion of the longest waiting period.

 Decision

 Maximum certification — 1 year